Drakesinger/Numeric-Algorithms/README.md

 It's follow-up: [Write Great Code Volume 2](https://www.nostarch.com/greatcode2.htm)

-The code in lab one presents a memory leak during multiplication that was not fixed.
+The code in lab one presents a memory leak during multiplication and addition that was not fixed.

-The fix is easy: Don't use pointers.
+The fix is easy: <b>Don't use pointers</b>.
 You can just directly instatiate the objects.

+And yes, this is a critical oversight that could have easily been avoided.

 ## Lab 2 - Fixed Point Iteration Equation Resolution